 Although fasting has certainly become trendy in recent years, it’s a practice that’s centuries old.
 It’s also an integral part of various cultures and religions.
 Around the world you’ll find people fasting in different ways.
 Normally fasting includes abstinence from all or some food and drinks during a particular time frame.
 In general, most fasts are performed over a 24-72 hour period.

-If you’re trying to live a healthy lifestyle and you keep up with recent trends, you’ve probably heard of intermittent fasting.
+If you’re trying to live a healthy lifestyle and you keep up with recent trends, you’ve probably heard of intermittent fasting (and Fast Bar – the best intermittent fasting snack).
 It focuses on your eating pattern and timing of your food intake over specific intervals.
 So, ‘when’ you eat is more important than ‘what’ you eat.

 Most people wonder about fasting and how their body will react.
 Is it worth the short-term pain?
 Can I really go for long stretches without food?
 The answers to both of these questions are a resounding YES!
 And in this article we’ll provide you with all the information you need to push you toward trying this incredibly health practice.